om-ka/crossfit-registration/README.md

 - `lib/push_notification.py` — Alertzy helper.

 ## Notes
+- Python Azure Functions run on Linux; timezone is handled by the dual UTC triggers plus the TZ guard.
+Keep `TZ` (e.g., `Asia/Jerusalem`) set in App Settings.
 - Alerts are sent for start, waiting, and per-class success/failure when `ALERTZY_ACCOUNT_KEY` is set.
 - If you run `python arboxrun.py` directly, it follows the same wait/notify/enroll flow.